Nikitushka/ProjectIcaros/Reports/kaliupdate_kismet/README.md

 The idea was to try out Kali on the Raspberry Pi, and to get familiar with WiFi signal mapping using **Kismet**.
 I hadn't previously touched **Kismet**, only heard it mentioned by name when it came to WiFi-networks.

-One of our project's functionalities would be some to heatmap WiFi signal so I started googling with "linux wifi mapping", "wifi mapping", "heatmap wifi" etc. I found a relevant discussion on the subject and started digging.
+One of our project's functionalities would be to heatmap WiFi signals so I started googling with "linux wifi mapping", "wifi mapping", "heatmap wifi" etc. I found a relevant discussion on the subject and started digging.
 [Discussion in question.](https://mangolassi.it/topic/17139/wifi-heatmapping-on-linux/7)

 In the discussion was [a link to a list](https://alternativeto.net/software/inssider/?platform=linux#) containing alternative applications for something called **inSSIDer**.
 I hadn't heard of **inSSIDer** before, but I noticed that something called **Kismet** had the following info written: _"Kismet is an 802.11 layer2 wireless network detector, sniffer, and intrusion detection system."_